How important is it to have a dental accountant?

 NHS England incorporation policy is complex and as a consequence, some non-dental accountants unknowingly create ‘short cut’ incorporation plans, which can cause the following serious problems:

-• Breaching the NHS contract
+• breaching the NHS contract

-• Creating a VAT liability
+• creating a VAT liability

-• Excluding dentists from the NHS Pension Scheme
+• excluding dentists from the NHS Pension Scheme

-• Making the practice impossible to sell
+• making the practice impossible to sell.

-NHS Pensions issues – associates
+NHS pension issues - associates

 The most common NHS Pensions problem which requires specialist knowledge is calculating the annual pension entitlement Net Pensionable Earnings (NPE).